bcgov/ds-intro-to-git/README.md

  * Anyone looking to solidify their foundational understanding of version control
  * Anyone keen to learn what git or GitHub is (**no prior experience necessary!**)
- * Anyone wondering how version control can be used to manage and collaborate on software projects
+ * Anyone wondering how version control can be used to manage and collaborate on software and code-based data science projects

 ## Previous Offerings